meyfa/runstring/README.md

 not need to be constructed as a string but can be passed as an IIFE string with specific arguments.

+Serialization supports the following parameter values:

+- `null`
+- `undefined`
+- Boolean values `true`, `false`
+- Numbers
+- Strings
+- Other functions (standard and arrow notation)
+- Arrays
+- Objects

+Strings will be escaped.
+Everything listed above can also be nested in arrays or objects of (theoretically) unlimited size.

 ## Usage

 ### Basic Usage